neerajk1208/watchout/README.md

 #watchout
-Game that uses D3 visualizations to render collisions and user interactivty.
+Game that uses D3 visualizations to render collisions and user interactivity.